-Phasing is contemplated according to the following approximate timeline, which is subject to change depending on market conditions and development opportunities.
-The above figures summarize phasing of development uses and related infrastructure.
+Phasing is subject to change depending on market conditions and development opportunities.
+Figure 7.1 summarizes one potential scenario for the phasing of development uses and related infrastructure.
 The information in this chapter may be subject to change as more detailed plans and specifications are developed as part of the design and Development process.

-7.3 GENERAL PLAN AND ZONING CHANGES
+GENERAL PLAN AND ZONING CHANGES